MRI Scan (Magnetic Resonance Imaging)

 MRIs use electromagnetic fields to produce images, so the presence of items such as surgical implants, metal fragments, and metal piercings could be a safety concern.

-Before your exam, an MRI technologist will help determine if these items are magnetic; for example, surgical implants typically have identification numbers that can be used to check their compatibility for MRI tests.
+Before your exam, a technologist will help determine if these items are magnetic; for example, surgical implants typically have identification numbers that can be used to check their compatibility for MRI tests.

 It is important that you inform the clinic if you have any surgical implants or embedded metal fragments when you book your MRI appointment.
 Note that any piercings will need to be removed before your exam.